 Shopify’s ease of use is so natural to me now that I often forget how bad our previous platform really was.

-Do you also want to optimize your return process and stimulate exchanges?
-In this demo we show you how the Code Returns & Exchanges app works.
+Do you also want to optimize your return process and stimulate exchanges with Returner?

 Recently MUD Jeans also started with our Klaviyo email marketing package.
 A sustainable brand such as MUD Jeans has a lot of fans and ambassadors, and email marketing is an excellent way to keep that audience engaged by promoting MUD’s alternative to BFCM for instance, where they sell used jeans that are still perfectly wearable, live and online, and donate the proceeds to JustDiggIt.
 For users of the lease-program, too, it is an ideal way to inform them on the lease every once in a while.

 Dion: “The site feels a lot more professional now.
 The difference with WooCommerce is quite noticeable: when you updated a plugin there, two other plugins would suddenly stop working.
 These days all sorts of integrations with third parties are a lot easier to realise and manage.
 You get accustomed to Shopify’s ease of use very quickly, too: it’s so natural to me now that I often forget how bad our previous platform really was.”

 Do you want to migrate e-commerce platforms?
 Learn more about what to expect from a migration project to Shopify.